Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

   is the default grey color.
   If this is red, that means something is wrong with the note.
   Please see [this](faq-general-troubleshooting) section for basic troubleshooting.
-- Kanji hover and clicking on the image to zoom should work out of the box.
+- Clicking on the image to zoom should work out of the box.

 <br>